ddprrt/ddprrt.github.io/typescript-react/components.md

 More on the usage of child components in [Children](../children/).

-## Stateful class components
+## Class components

 One of the things that convinced me to use React were functional components.
 The "olde way" of doing components is with class components.
-And they can keep state.
+And they can keep state per class.
 State is like props, but private and only controlled by the component.

 `@types/react` typings of course have full support for those, and are also equally easy to use.

 Class components need to be extended from the base `React.Component` class.
-Typings enhance this class with generics, passing props (like `SFC` earlier) and state.
+Typings enhance this class with generics, passing props (like `FunctionComponent` earlier) and state.
 Let's do a clock component:

 ```javascript
 import React, { Component } from 'react'; // let's also import Component